jasy125/puppetie/README.md

 ```
 mod 'puppetie'
-  git : 'https://github.com/jasy125/puppetie' ( Update to path to your fork )
+  git : 'https://github.com/jasy125/puppetie' ( Update path to your fork )
 ```

 ## Usage

-To use this task by default will run against then entire Domain unless you set the OU and DC.
+To use this task by default will run against then entire Domain unless you set the OU or filters.

 #### Required